How to detect & capture login bots

 counter to increment by 2, the IP will reach the limit more quickly, and be blocked sooner.

 - Immediate block.
 If you decide that a particular signal on your site is severe enough, you can have Shield immediately mark that IP as blocked.

-For example, if you configured Audit Trail Only for Failed Login option, and a visitor is trying to login with a valid username but with a wrong password, they'll not get blocked / blacklisted.
-Each failed attempt will be recorded with the Audit Trail only:
+For example, if you configured Activity Log Only for Failed Login option, and a visitor is trying to login with a valid username but with a wrong password, they'll not get blocked / blacklisted.
+Each failed attempt will be recorded with the Activity Log only:

 Or, let's say you configured Double Offense for Invalid Usernames option, and you have offense limit set to 6.
 Each time a visitor attempts to login with a non-existent username, instead of incrementing the offense count by 1, it increments by 2.
 The visitor's IP will reach the limit (6) more quickly, and be blocked sooner.
-You can see these activities in your Audit Trail:
+You can see these activities in your Activity Log as well.

-Note: You can review the blacklisted IP under the Manage IPs section:
+Note: You can review and analyse the blacklisted IP under the IP Management and Analysis section here.

 Hint: You may also want to use Traffic Watch Viewer to review all logs of HTTP requests made to your WordPress site.

 Note: ShieldPRO is required for the Invalid Usernames feature.
 To find out what the extra ShieldPRO features are and how to purchase, please follow this link here.